-The heat level of Cajun Grilled Shrimp and Grits is easily customizable by increasing or decreasing the cayenne pepper in both the shrimp marinade and scallion butter.
+Fire up the grill for this variation on Southern Shrimp and Grits!
+The heat level of Cajun Grilled Shrimp is easily customizable by increasing or decreasing the cayenne pepper in both the shrimp marinade and scallion butter.
 We find the listed quantities give the dish a mild kick.
 Feel free to adjust to your preferences!

 Devein shrimp: Using a paring knife or a pair of kitchen shears, make a shallow cut along the back of the shrimp (the curved side), in the middle, from the tip to where the tails begin.
 Use the tip of your knife or shears to remove the dark vein.
 Leave shells on the shrimp.